Attention Trap Part 1: Narcissism, Validation and Self-Worth

 Further research shows the effects of this narcissistic, attention-seeking form of band-aiding the self in comparison with the internal experience of self-esteem.
 Basically, narcissists felt as if they alone were awesome, whereas people with high self-esteem felt like both they and their romantic partners were awesome.
 Self-esteem builds community, whereas narcissistic attention-seeking rips it down.

-What it comes down to is this: only through the internal experience of self-esteem can you ensure that your external validation takes the form of a constructive relationship instead of serial attention-seeking.
+What it comes down to is this: Only through the internal experience of self-esteem can you ensure that your external validation takes the form of a constructive relationship instead of serial attention-seeking.
 Remember, the answer is never outside of yourself.
 It is always inside.

-This new blog, Inside Out, starts with a six-post series on attention-seeking behaviors.
+This blog, Inside Out, starts with a six-post series on attention-seeking behaviors.
 We'll explore unconscious attention-seeking strategies, where the need for attention comes from, and the idea I hear so often from women in my practice that others' attention may take away from their own.
 Please contribute your voice!
 I'd love to hear from you either in these comments or at the social media links below.
 How do you or your partner seek and experience attention?
 How does it affect your relationship?
 Let me know and I'll work to answer your questions as we dig deep into this difficult topic.